-The amortized cost and fair value of fixed maturity securities at December 31, 2022, by contractual maturity are shown below.
+All of our other asset backed securities provide for periodic payments throughout their lives and are not due at a single maturity date.
 Actual maturities will differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.
-All of our mortgage and other asset backed securities provide for periodic payments throughout their lives and are shown below as separate lines.